Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Experimental Details and Further Analysis

+\paragraph{Update Re-Projection / Gradient Re-Scaling: } For all architectures and algorithms, in all experiments of this paper, we re-projected weight updates (or gradients) back to a Gaussian ball of radius $c$ (as in \cite{pascanu2013difficulty}).
+Formally:

+where $\Delta$ is any parameter update matrix returned by a learning algorithm.
+We found that gradient re-projection was useful to consistently ensure stable training.

+\paragraph{Expanded Results, Analysis, \& Latent Visualization:} We present in Table \ref{results:expanded_results} (Left) an expanded table of results for ImageNet that include some additional relevant algorithm measurements.
+We report the performance of the (best-performing) sign symmetry (SS) of \cite{xiao2018biologically}, which we outperform though the margin of improvement is far narrower.
+It is important to note that the best version of SS we report still utilizes partial backprop in its calculations while rec-LRA is gradient-free.

-In Table \ref{results:cifar10_analysis}, we dissect the networks' predictions (beyond accuracy) by analyzing their confusion matrices on the test set -- we calculate precision (Prec), recall (Rec), and the F1 score (the harmonic mean between Prec and Rec).
-In terms of these metrics, it appears that rec-LRA is a bit weaker in recall comapred to backprop, though its precision is quite close to that of backprop.
+In Table \ref{results:expanded_results} (Middle), for both CIFAR-10 and ImageNet, we dissect the networks' predictions (beyond accuracy) by analyzing their confusion matrices on the test set -- we calculate precision (Prec), recall (Rec), and the F1 score (the harmonic mean between Prec and Rec).
+For CIFAR-10, in terms of these metrics, it appears that rec-LRA is a bit weaker in recall comapred to backprop, though its precision is quite close to that of backprop.
 We speculate that the small gap in performance could be closed with a more rigorous tuning of the meta-parameters of rec-LRA on the validation set.
 Nonetheless, rec-LRA's strong generalization on CIFAR-10 already offers evidence of its ability to scale up to a more challenging problem involving color images.

-As was done for CIFAR-10, in Table \ref{results:imagenet_analysis}, we further analyze the ImageNet networks' prediction performance.
-This time we observe a bit of a larger gap, especially in terms of recall.
-However, with minimal tuning of the ResNet trained via rec-LRA, its generalization performance is quite impressive.
-We hypothesize more rigorous/careful tuning will improve performance across all metrics.